arwaels/arwaels/README.md

-- 👋 Hi, I’m Arwa Elsayed
+# Hi, I’m Arwa Elsayed 👋
--  I’m interested in the application of software in the field of biomedical engineering.
+##  I’m interested in the application of software in the field of biomedical engineering.
-- I’m currently learning embedded software and AI, with basic knowledge on C++, Python and Arduino.
+###### Currently learning: embedded software and AI, with basic knowledge on C++, Python and Arduino.
 - You can reach me on: linkedin.com/in/arwa-elsayed/

 <!---